Mariah Carey: Nick Cannon Thinks Bryan Tanaka Relationship Fake

-Mariah Carey has allowed fans behind the scenes of her Vegas show and her world tour from 2016 via her reality show Mariah’s World which aired on E! as an eight-part series.
+Mariah Carey has allowed fans behind the scenes of her Vegas show and her world tour from 2016 via her reality show, Mariah’s World, which aired on E! as an eight-part series.
 The show also allowed fans to get an idea as to what a day in the life of the star involves, and the songstress also gave a window into her romantic life, which has been an ongoing hot topic over the past few years.

 After the news that Mariah and Nick Cannon were divorcing, Carey found herself in a whirlwind romance with billionaire James Packer.
 The two became engaged in January of 2016, but the relationship fizzled.
-A recent clip from one of the episodes of the reality show, give a bit of an idea as to what went wrong between the couple, when Mariah is seen prior to the split chatting with her manager about her sorrows over not having time to spend with James.
+A recent clip from one of the episodes of the reality show gave fans a bit of an idea of what went wrong between the couple when Mariah is seen prior to the split chatting with her manager about her sorrows over not having time to spend with James.

-The Daily Mail reminds of Carey’s words during the conversation.
+The Daily Mail recalls Carey’s words during the conversation.

 “I feel bad because I didn’t get to spend quality time with him.
 I just feel like…I feel bad because I didn’t get to spend quality time with him.
 I don’t know how we’re gonna be able to put this together because we keep pushing things.
 I just wish I had more time to give him, like more quality time to be with him but I really don’t have that right now.
 This is a very demanding schedule and James has so many responsibilities.
 It’s not really easy for us to spend time together.
 I don’t know.
 It’s making my stomach hurt to think about it.”

-Since the split from Packer, Mariah quickly reportedly started a romance with her backup dancer Bryan Tanaka.
+Since the split from Packer, Mariah reportedly started a romance with her backup dancer, Bryan Tanaka.
 However, reports have been made that the romance is all a publicity stunt to portray Mariah as being unaffected by being dumped by Packer.
-Even Nick Cannon apparently is calling the romance fake.
+Even Nick Cannon is apparently calling the romance fake.

-While visiting Howard Stern, the American’s Got Talent host shared that he simply isn’t buying it and states that the whole relationship seems scripted, as Daily Mail shares.
+While visiting Howard Stern, the American’s Got Talent host shared that he simply wasn’t buying it and stated that the whole relationship seemed scripted, as Daily Mail shares.

 “You can’t have a well-lit private conversation.
 Like, that s*** doesn’t happen.
 I don’t even get into it.
 It feels like they wrote the story.
 That s*** is like a soap opera.
 ‘I don’t buy none of that s***.”